cmuparlay/parlayhash/README.md

 to [CMakeFile.txt](benchmarks/CMakeFiles.txt).

 The benchmarks will run by default on the number of hardware threads you have on your machine.
+It runs a few experiments on different workloads and reports a geometric mean across the experiments in operation per second.

-They will run over two data sizes (100K and 10M), two update percents (5% and 50%), and two distributions (uniform and zipfian=.99).
-This is a total of 8 workloads since all combinations are tried.
+- Table of long keys and long values : will run over two data sizes (10K and 10M), three update percents (0%, 10% and 50%), and two distributions (uniform and zipfian=.99).
+This is a total of 12 workloads since all combinations are tried.
 The updates are 50% insertions (without replacement if already there) and 50% removes, the rest of the operations are finds.
 For example, the 50% update workload will have 25% insertions, 25% removes, and 50% finds.
-The key-value pairs consist of two longs.
-The experiment is set up so 1/2 the insertions and 1/2 the removes are successful on average.

-Performance is reported in millions of operations-per-second (mops) for each combination.
-The geometric mean over all combinations is also reported.
+- Set of ints: will run over over 2 sizes (10K and 10M) with update percent set 10% and zipfian set to zero.
+This is to test how it does and small entries.

+- Table of strings for keys, and 4-tuples of longs for values.
+The keys are selected from a trigram distribution, so they have skew that is meant to represents the skew of word probabilities in the English Language.
+The experiment runs over a single map size (about 1.2 Million entries) and three updated percents (0%, 10% and 50%).

+In addition to reporting the performance in operations per second, it reports the performance to fill the initialial table using inserts.
+It reports the geometric mean for the largest experiment across the three types (i.e 10M for long-long and int, and 1.2M for strings).

+Finally it reports the geometric mean of the number of bytes used per elemement for each of the three types (long-long, int, string-4xlong).
+Note the perfect number (i.e. no wasted memory) would be (16*4*56)^(1/3) = 15.3 (long-long = 16 bytes, int = 4 bytes
+string-4xlong = 24 + 4*8 = 56 bytes).
+This is total memory as
+measured by jemalloc.

 Options include:

     -n <size>  : just this size